irdof321/pokemon-yellow-bot/README.md

 ```

 By default tests run headless, as fast as the CPU allows.
 Pass `--visual` to instead run
-with a real SDL2 window and live logs of what's being driven (menu state, phase, etc.) --
+with a real SDL2 window and live logs of what's being driven (menu state, phase, etc.),
 useful to actually watch a test instead of trusting a pass/fail:

 ```bash